 - 7.1 Truckee Meadows Water Authority, as part of its conservation plan, has implemented water use programs to help conserve water. - Meters on all connections. - Tiered rate structures. - Time-of-day and day-of-week watering restrictions.
-(Figure 1-10) - Water efficiency standards for new development. - 7.2 The Desert Research Institute houses a web-based resource for Truckee Meadows evapotranspiration and irrigation information. - Washoe ET12 is a partnership with the Western Regional Water Commission, NOAA Regional Climate Centers and University of Nevada Cooperative Extension. - ASSIGNED-DAY WATERING ODD ADDRESSES: • WEDNESDAYS • FRIDAYS • SUNDAYS NO WATERING ON MONDAYS.
-DO NOT WATER BETWEEN NOON AND & P.M. • TUESDAYS • SATURDAYS • SATURDAYS • SATURDAYS NO WATERING ON MONDAYS.
-DO NOT WATER BETWEEN NOON AND & P.M.
+(Figure 1-10) - Water efficiency standards for new development. - 7.2 The Desert Research Institute houses a web-based resource for Truckee Meadows evapotranspiration and irrigation information. - Washoe ET12 is a partnership with the Western Regional Water Commission, NOAA Regional Climate Centers and University of Nevada Cooperative Extension. - Recommended overhead irrigation watering times based on previous day ETo, historical evapotranspiration data and other irrigation information can be found on this site.